 Down – There are 4 downs (chances) a team gets to score or move the ball 10 yards or score in order to get another set of 4 downs.
 We talk more about this in the About Football section.

 End Around – A trick play when a wide receiver crosses the backfield towards the opposite end of the line and receives a handoff directly from the quarterback.
 The receiver can then either run the ball towards the line of scrimmage in order to gain yardage, or attempt to pass to another eligible pass receiver.
+This is also called a Jet Sweep.
 Check out our way to use the term in everyday life.

 Fair Catch – Strategic or Wimpy?
 You decide.
 This happens when the guy set to catch and return a punt, signals the intention not to run with the ball by waving his arms before catching it.
 This means the other team can’t tackle him and the offense starts where he caught it.

 Flea Flicker – An offensive play in which the ball is handed off, sometimes more than once, behind the line of scrimmage, and then thrown as a long pass down field.
 Melissa’s ‘cousin’, Phil McConkey had a famous one in Super Bowl XXI.